chrisdmancuso/google_da_capstone/documentation.md

 ```
 - We should have 5,667,717 results

-Before we start our analysis, we'll perform two more data manipulations to complete our data.
+Before we start our analysis, we'll perform three more data manipulations to complete our data.

 1) While exploring the data, it was discovered that 531 entries had trip end times before start times, or end times equal to start times.
 We'll remove these entries from our dataset.
 ```